 One of the many changes that COVID-19 precipitated in retail is to buy online pick-up in-store (BOPIS).
 Also known as Click & Collect, this has become an absolute must for contactless retailing and is a good solution for consumers who are inclined to shop online but prefer to pick up their order in-store to avoid any potential problems with sometimes unreliable delivery companies.
 However, if your goal is to attract more customers to your physical stores, you’ll need to invest in local inventory ads to increase web traffic.

-- Leverage email marketing to follow up on abandoned cart
+Leverage email marketing to follow up on abandoned carts

 Just because a customer puts special plants in their shopping cart doesn’t mean they will necessarily purchase them.
 The global average shopping cart abandonment rate across all devices is 75.6%.
 This rate is ten percentage points higher on mobile, implying that many businesses are not optimized for mobile selling.

 One of the best ways you can re-engage shoppers who have abandoned their carts is through email marketing.
 Many people think that email marketing is ineffective, but it is quite the opposite.
 48% of shopping cart abandonment emails are opened, making it a good chance for you to win back customers who want to pamper their gardens!